 3. Measure what matters

 You know the saying, “what’s measured increases?”
-Well, here are three measurements to track for loyalty:
+Well, here are three measurements to track for B2B loyalty marketing.

 Repeat customer rate (RCR)